Massachusetts nurse wins $1M Mega Millions prize

 The Lottery says the couple had booked a bucket list vacation in celebration of her 40th birthday but learned at the airport that Manuel would not be allowed to board the flight because the date of their departure was less than three months from the expiration date on his passport.

-Santo says she plans to use a portion of her winnings to invest in the education of her two children.
+Santo says she plans to use a portion of the winnings to invest in the education of her two children.

 A second $1 million prize won on a ticket sold at Wilmington Nouria has yet to be claimed.